yvonnejansen/memoro/README.md

 - MQTT broker installation, e.g., [Mosquitto](https://mosquitto.org/download/)

 ## Configure
-Edit the server.js file to indicate the IP address of your MQTT broker and your InfluxDB.
+Edit the server.js file to indicate the IP address and credentials of your MQTT broker and your InfluxDB.
 The lines to edit are marked with an arrow -->

 Install the required node packages by running
 ```